joboog/r2ogs6/CONTRIBUTING.md

 # How to Contribute to r2ogs6

-We are happy about all contributions!
+We are happy about your contributions to improve code quality and additional features!

 ## Bug reports?